akostrik/CPP_module_42/README.md

 };
 ```

+## Overloading
-## Overloading (different functions can have the same name provided they are distinguished by their parameter types.
+Different functions can have the same name provided they are distinguished by their parameter types.

 ## Inheritance
 * subclass = derived class = child class